How To Break The Cycle Of Health Anxiety

 Educate your loved ones

 Having a good support network can be crucial in dealing with mental health problems, but it’s important to know what’s helpful and what isn’t.
 When your loved ones understand the nature and implications of health anxiety, they can discourage your worry and self-monitoring behaviours.
 You can start by describing your health anxiety symptoms and how they affect your day-to-day life.
 Once your loved ones understand how it affects you, you can explain how the vicious cycle of anxiety works and why it’s so challenging to break away from its grip.
-You can also send them articles that describe what living with health anxiety is like.
-For example, How I Wish People Would Treat Me When I Open Up About My Health Anxiety.
-You could also send them resources dedicated to families of those suffering from health anxiety, such as; 10 Tips To Help A Loved One Cope With Illness Anxiety.
+You can also share a first-person account of living with health anxiety to help them understand how isolating and convincing the fear can feel from the inside.
+Anxiety UK also has guidance on how to support someone with anxiety, so loved ones can support you without constantly reinforcing reassurance-seeking.

 Make sure you prepare for stressful events in advance